Restorative Mindset

 At UCSF, we are integrating the restorative mindset into efforts focused on strengthening our community proactively by forging trust, building understanding, and creating the foundation for healthy working relationships among and between learners, colleagues, faculty, and leadership.

-The goal is to create a harmonious community where harmful acts are unlikely; but when harm is done, restorative justice practices can be applied as a response to respond to the harm, identify individual and community needs, and restore the community.
+The goal is to create a harmonious community where harmful acts are unlikely, but when harm is done, restorative justice practices can be applied as a response to relational harm, identify the needs of both individuals and the community, and work toward healing and restoring the community.

 Elements of the restorative mindset include: